greggman/vertexshaderart.com/README.md

-# vertexshaderart.com is in transition to a static site
+# vertexshaderart.com is now a static site

 ## Saving

 To save your work.
-Bookmark the URL or copy it to your blog/instagram/gist etc...
+Bookmark the URL or copy it to your blog/instagram/gist or [this github issue](https://github.com/greggman/vertexshaderart.com/issues/1) etc...

 ## Music Tracks